ternaustralia/terndata.ecoplots/README.md

 **Data access**
 - 🔬 **Observations & Samples** — Two purpose-built workflows covering ecological plot observations and physical material samples (soil, plant vouchers, tissue) from TERN's national monitoring network.
 - 🌐 **Full API abstraction** — Pagination, streaming, and response normalisation are handled automatically; you work with clean Python objects, not raw HTTP.
-- 📦 **Analysis-ready outputs** — Observations return a `geopandas.GeoDataFrame` by default; also available as `pandas.DataFrame` or raw GeoJSON.
-Samples return a `pandas.DataFrame` by default.
+- 📦 **Analysis-ready outputs** — Observations return a `geopandas.GeoDataFrame` by default; also available as `pandas.DataFrame` or `GeoJSON`.
+Samples return a `geopandas.GeoDataFrame` by default with option to fetch as `pandas.DataFrame`.
 No post-processing needed.

 **Discovery & filtering**
 - 🔎 **Validated filters with fuzzy resolution** — Mistyped or partial filter values are caught and corrected before any request is sent, with a ranked list of suggestions.